IT auditing and controls – planning the IT audit [updated 2021]

 - Equate total risk

-Once the IT auditor has “Gathered Information” and “Understands the Control” then they are ready to begin the planning, or selection of areas, to be audited.
-Remember one of the key pieces of information that you will need in the initial steps is a current Business Impact Analysis (BIA), to assist you in selecting the application which support the most critical or sensitive business functions.
+Once the IT auditor has “gathered information” and “understands the control,” they are ready to begin the planning, or selection of areas, to be audited.
+Remember, one of the key pieces of information that you will need in the initial steps is a current business impact analysis (BIA), to assist you in selecting the application which supports the most critical or sensitive business functions.

 Objectives of an IT audit